Roman conquest of the Iberian Peninsula: First campaign

 In 213 BC, Syphax, king of the Masaesyli of western Numidia (Algeria), rebelled against Carthage.
 The Scipio's sent three officers to conclude an alliance.
 The Numidians were traditionally cavalrymen and did not have any infantry.
 Syphax asked for help with equipping and training infantry.
 One of the Roman officers, Statorius, stayed behind as an adviser.
 Syphax sent envoys to Hispania to get the approval of the Roman commanders and to persuade the Numidians in the Carthaginian army to defect to Rome.
 Statorius set up troops based on the Roman model and taught them entrenchment work and other military tasks.
 The Carthaginians sent envoys to Gala, the king of the Massylii of eastern Numidia to ask for his help.
 The young Masinissa persuaded his father to assign him the command of the war against Syphax.
 With Carthaginian help, he won a big battle.
-Syphax fled with some of his cavalry to the Maurusii, a Numidian tribe in northern Morocco, opposite Gades (Cadiz).
+Syphax fled with some of his cavalry to the Maurusii, a Numidian tribe in northern Morocco, opposite Gades (Cádiz).
 Livy did not say what happened.
 He also wrote that the only thing worth recording for Hispania for that year was that the Romans hired Celtiberian mercenaries for the same sum the Carthaginians paid.
 This was the first time the Romans had mercenaries in their camp.
 He also wrote that for two years the conflict in Hispania 'was carried on by diplomacy more than by arm'.
 Masinissa went on to lead Numidian cavalry troops, who fought alongside the Carthaginians in Hispania.

 In 212 BC, the two Scipios joined their forces and agreed that it was time for a push to end the war.
 They hired 20,000 Celtiberians and thought that they were enough as reinforcements.
 Hasdrubal Gisgo and Mago, had united their armies and their joint camp was about five days' march from the Romans.
 The camp of Hasdrubal Barca (the veteran in Hispania), near a city called Amtorgis, was the nearest one.
 The two Scipios wanted to attack this first, but were afraid that, if he was defeated, the other Hasdrubal and Mago might withdraw to forests and mountains and prolong the war.
 Thus, they divided their forces into two to cover the whole of Hispania.
 Publius was to lead two-thirds of the Romans and the Italian allies against Mago and Hasdrubal and Gnaeus was to lead one-third of the old army and the Celtiberians against Hasdrubal Barca.
 They set off together and encamped near Amtorgis in sight of the enemy on the other side of a river.
 Publius Scipio then moved on.
 Hasdrubal Barca realised that his opponents depended on the Celtiberians and set out to get them to defect.
 The Celtiberian chieftains were offered a large bribe to withdraw their forces.
 With this prospect to get equal money to go home, they left.
 Gnaeus Scipio withdrew as far as he could.
 The enemy had crossed the river and was pursuing him.